Student Accessibility Services

 Student Accessibility Services is here to work with you in providing the appropriate support for all Alvin Community College students in and out of the classroom.
 Working with students to provide appropriate academic accommodations can be tricky, and you may experience individual differences, even in providing the same academic accommodation.
 Please know that SAS Staff are available to assist you.
 If you have any questions concerning the student, or an accommodation, please do not hesitate to contact us.

 Accommodations do not give some students an unfair advantage over other students.
 Students who have a learning, physical, or psychological disability have academic limitations that other students do not.
 Accommodations simply level the playing field so each student has equal and full access to lectures, books and to sharing what they have learned.
-We accommodate for "equal access" so the student's level of academic success is still up to them, just as it is with any other student.
+We accommodate for "equal access" so the student's level of academic success can be assessed just as it is with any other student.

 Be aware that students are given the choice to pick up and deliver paper copies or have accommodation letters sent to instructors electronically.
 And while all students are encouraged to secure letters at the beginning of the semester, students occasionally forget to request letters or get approved for accommodation mid-semester.
 In all cases, accommodations should never be applied retroactively.

 Accommodation Provision Examples - Communicating with the Student

 The student is responsible to:

 - Initiate the request for accommodations with each instructor upon receiving an accommodation letter to make specific arrangements for any necessary academic accommodations.

 - Meet with you to discuss his/her accommodations at the beginning of the semester or as soon as he/she receives academic accommodations.

 - Set up any testing arrangements with the instructor and for making an appointment with the Testing Center.

 - Meet with students who provide an Accommodation Letter from SAS to discuss implementation of their approved accommodations.